andersonnnunes/PlayAllMovies/README.md

 **Name:** Play All Movies
 **Type:** user defined command via script.
-**Function:** adds all movie files on current view to a playlist and open it.
+**Function:** adds all movie files on current view to a playlist and opens it.
 **License:** CC0 Public Domain by AndersonNNunes.org.

 **Purpose**